ovrclk/console-support/README.md

 # Overclock Console Support Page

-Thank you for using the Overclock Console!
+Thank you for using Akash Console!

 If you have issues to report or features to request, please enter them [here](https://github.com/ovrclk/console-support/issues/new/choose).